 Barton County Historical Society will meet at 7:30 p.m. on Monday in the main museum library, just south of the Ark River Bridge on Highway 281.
 David Barnes, Director of Shafer Gallery at Barton Community College will provide the program, Native American Art and Culture.

-Preceptor Pi Chapter of Beta Sigma Phi met on Jan.
-3 in the Heart of Kansas Family Health Care conference room.
-President Janis Link, president, conducted the meeting.
+Preceptor Pi Chapter of Beta Sigma Phi met Feb.
+7 at the home of Linda Jerke.
+Janice Walker was co-hostess.
+President Janis Link conducted the meeting.